DevExpress-Examples/blazor-treeview-lazy-data-loading/README.md

 2. Set the [DxTreeview.LoadChildNodesOnDemand](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxTreeView.LoadChildNodesOnDemand) property to `true` to activate lazy data loading in `DxTreeView`.

-3. Add a [DxTreeViewDataMapping](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxTreeViewDataMapping) component and use its [HasChildren](https://docs.devexpress.com/Blazor/DevExpress.Blazor.Base.DxTreeViewDataMappingBase.HasChildren) property to specify whether a node has child nodes before loading them from the data source.
+3. Add a [DxTreeViewDataMapping](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxTreeViewDataMapping) component and use its [HasChildren](https://docs.devexpress.com/Blazor/DevExpress.Blazor.Base.DxTreeViewDataMappingBase.HasChildren) property to indicate whether a node has child nodes.
+If true, the node displays an expand glyph even if its children are not yet loaded from the data source.

     ```razor
     <DxTreeView Data="@Data" LoadChildNodesOnDemand="true">